 How to Change the Oil in a Honda TRX 400 ATV

-Regular oil changes for your Honda ATV can slow the toll that heat and pressure take on its engine, helping it to run smoothly season after season.
+Regular oil changes for your Honda ATV can slow the toll that heat and pressure take on its engine.
+Doing your own oil changes is a quick and inexpensive process that even beginner mechanics can pull off.

-Tools and Parts Needed - Honda TRX 400 Oil Change
+Tools and Parts - Honda TRX 400 Oil Change

 NOTE: A Honda ATV works on a dry sump system, meaning it has oil in both the crankcase and the oil tank.
-You will need to drain both.
+You'll need to drain both.

 Step 1.
 Run the engine for a couple of minutes to get the oil circulated through the system.
 Stop the engine, then loosen the dipstick (located on the left side of the motor) and place a drain pan underneath the motor.